Last Updated: July 28, 2021

 Upon installation, Dashlane gives you the option to import all the passwords you have stored in your web browsers (Firefox, Chrome, IE, Safari).
 There is also an option to import data from other password managers.
 Once you’ve imported your passwords, you can search or sort them by category.
 After the browser extension is installed, you will likely need to sign into sites again using Dashlane’s autofill for logins.
 By default, most password managers will clear the stored logins from your browse, as your native browser’s password manager is far less secure than other providers.
 No great hassle here, but something to be aware of.

-Dashlane’s features are neatly organized on the left side of the native app.
+You can find Dashlane’s features neatly organized on the left side of the native app.
 First, you have the vault, where you can manage passwords, notes, personal info, payments, IDs, and Receipts.
 Following that is Security, you can access their Dark Web Monitoring to see if any of your information is at risk on the other side of the internet.
 This is also where you find your password health.
 When using Dashlane for my personal account, rather than my work account, I found that my password health sat at an abysmal 50/100.
 Fortunately, they made it easy to fix my dozens of reused and weak passwords.
 I simply had to log into those sites again with Dashlane and bask in my newfound internet security.

 I ran two customer support tests, one before purchasing and one after.
 The first was just an inquiry on the features and the VPN.
 The representative I talked to was very helpful and knowledgeable, I would anticipate that they would be able to resolve any further issues I would have had.
 The second test went a little differently, they took a bit longer to respond and passed me off between multiple representatives.
 It wasn’t as straightforward or streamlined as the other support I received but still got the job done in a relatively timely manner.